marcoantonioni/daffy/daffydoc/docs/Cloud-Paks/Business-AutomationBeta.md

 #### Rule Designer

-For you to be able install and deploy rule projects you need to install Eclipse with Rule Designer and the connect it to your new instance.
+After you installed Decisions Services, you need to install and connect Rule Designer to your new instance.
+For the next steps, any information you need from your environment you should be able to collect from the service.sh --console  command output of Daffy.

 !!! important
 	Original Instructions can be found [here](https://www.ibm.com/docs/en/cloud-paks/cp-biz-automation/22.0.1?topic=manager-installing-rule-designer){target=_blank}